Direct and indirect quotations

 In indirect quotations, we don't use かぎかっ.
 Indirect quotations are always paraphrased using the plain form, even if the original speaker actually used the polite form.
 So when using indirect quotation the sentence above would change as follows.

 Note that the particle is used after both direct and indirect quotations.
-And secondly, note that though in normal sentences the topic particle appears only once, when quoting it's okay to use the particle both in the quote and in the main sentence.
+And secondly, note that though in normal sentences the topic particle appears only once, in direct quotations it's okay to use the particle both in the quote and in the main sentence, while in indirect quotations it's more common to use to mark the subject in the quoted part.

 Below are two sentences that describe the same event, the first one using a direct quotation and the second one using an indirect quotation.